Biases in Non-Unitary Partitions: Inequalities between Partitions with Parts Separated by Parity

 \section{Inequalities between Partitions with Parts Separated by Parity}

 Andrews \cite{andrews-1, andrews} studied partitions in which parts of a given parity are all smaller than those of the other parity, and proved several interesting results, which have been studied by other authors as well.
+We denote by $p_{yz}^{wx}(n)$ the cardinalities of the class of partitions of $n$ studied by Andrews.
+The symbols $wx$ and $yz$ are formed with the first letter either $e$ or $o$ (denoting even or odd parts) and the second letter either $u$ or $d$ (denoting unrestricted or distinct parts).
+The parts separated by the symbol in the subscript are assumed to lie below the parts represented by the superscript.
+This gives rise to eight different families of partitions, namely $p_{eu}^{ou}(n), p_{eu}^{od}(n), p^{eu}_{ou}(n), p^{ed}_{ou}(n), p^{ou}_{ed}(n), p^{od}_{ed}(n), p_{od}^{eu}(n)$ and $p_{od}^{ed}(n)$.
+The corresponding generating functions for the class of partitions counted by $p_{yx}^{wz}(n)$ are denoted by The corresponding set of all partitions counted by $p_{yx}^{wz}(n)$ is denoted by $P_{yx}^{wz}(n)$.
+Collectively, we call all such partitions as partitions with parts separated by parity.

+Recently, Ballantine and Welch \cite{ballantine2024combinatorial} proved the following inequalities for such partitions with parts separated by parity with some additional conditions:

-In this section we look at some inequalities between two of these classes of partitions that were studied by Andrews.
-We define,
+In this section we mainly look at some inequalities between $p_{eu}^{ou}(n)$ and $p_{ou}^{eu}(n)$.
+Unlike Ballantine and Welch \cite{ballantine2024combinatorial}, we do not put any additional conditions.

-We denote the cardinalities of these two sets by $p_{eu}^{ou}(n)$ and $p_{ou}^{eu}(n)$ respectively.
 We get the following two generating functions from Andrews \cite{andrews}.

 and

 Note that the set $P_{eu}^{ou}(n)$ includes the partitions with all parts even or odd.
 But $P_{ou}^{eu}(n)$ does not include the partitions with all parts even.